 - He told CFR he supports a two-state solution to the Israeli-Palestinian conflict, and says the United States can play a major role in negotiations but that it’s up to the parties themselves to finalize an agreement.

-- He has been a vocal critic of the Israeli government, calling the Gaza Strip an “open-air prison” and Israeli use of force against demonstrators disproportionate.
+- He affirms that Israel has a right to exist and defend itself, but he has been a vocal critic of the Israeli government, calling the Gaza Strip an “open-air prison” and Israeli use of force against demonstrators disproportionate.
 He says he would withhold the $3.8 billion in annual U.S. aid to Israel until it “fundamentally changes” its policy toward Gaza.

 Sanders has expressed support for the Trump administration’s recent diplomatic efforts with North Korea, but has said negotiations on denuclearization must involve more than “photo ops.”

 - Sanders says Trump’s meetings with North Korea’s Kim Jong-un are “the right thing to do” but that he would seek to apply more economic and diplomatic pressure on the country.

 - He told CFR he would seek a “step-by-step process” to roll back North Korea’s nuclear program and that he approves of partial sanctions relief in exchange for North Korea dismantling parts of its program.

 - He advocates for coordinating with South Korea, as well as with China, to negotiate a nuclear agreement.

 Sanders says that Russia exemplifies the global rise of authoritarianism and warns that President Vladimir Putin is trying to undermine liberal democracy in the United States and Europe, but he has also said that Washington should work with Moscow on arms control and other issues.

 - Sanders says Trump refuses to admit the extent of Russia’s interference in the 2016 U.S. presidential election, which he calls “an attack on American democracy.”